Artist: John Henry Twachtman (American, Cincinnati, Ohio 1853–1902 Gloucester, Massachusetts)

 Dimensions: 60 x 78 7/8 in.
 (152.4 x 200.3 cm)

-Between 1883 and 1885, Twachtman lived in Paris and studied at the Académie Julian.
-This painting is one of several large landscapes that he painted during these years.
-Completed from a preliminary oil study also in the Museum's collection (1991.130), the picture depicts a scene at Arques-la-Bataille, a town four miles southeast of Dieppe, where the Bethune and two other streams flow together to form the Arques River.
-Its tonal style is reminiscent of both Japanese prints and Whistler’s nocturnes.
+Studying as an artist in Munich in the mid-1870s, Twachtman had painted with a dark palette and lively brushwork, both of which he abandoned when he moved to Paris to enroll at the Académie Julian in 1883.
+This painting is one of several large landscapes he created during his two years in France.
+Based on a preliminary oil study also in the Museum's collection (1991.130), it depicts a scene at Arques-la-Bataille, a town four miles southeast of Dieppe, in Normandy, where the Béthune and two other streams flow together to form the Arques River.
+Its emphasis on formal design recalls both Japanese woodblock prints and James McNeill Whistler’s nocturnes.